OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 There is an enormous overlap between Open Science and reproducible research.
 Now, traditionally, much of the research process, as well as the outputs, remain hidden or closed from public scrutiny.
 Open Science attempts to expose some of this process; for example, by recording and documenting 'failed' reactions, highlighting repeated experiments and their variants, and revealing thoughts, ideas, and comments that were part of the process but wouldn't make into a final research paper.

+It might help to imagine Open Science practices as having a magnifying glass or webcam pointing at your research all the time.
+This helps to 'expose' the process, increase care, and lead to a well-documented process that others can copy and replicate if needed.
+This is an inherently social process, but comes with an important consideration:

+**Research is not a perfect process.**

+This might be difficult to accept for many of us, as typically the research we read about in papers or in the media is just the 'positive' aspects, with all of the gritty bits hidden from public view.
+We all know that research is imperfect, and we should learn to embrace and communicate failure as an inherent part of that process.

 All of these elements can be documented as part of a 'lab notebook', and comes with an important implication: **The aspects of research that did not produce favourable results are just as important as those which do.**

-Here, the intersection of reproducibility and Open Science becomes centred around one thing: **Freedom and Liberation**.
+Here, the intersection of reproducibility and Open Science becomes centred around one a core value we discussed before: **Freedom and Liberation**.
 As [Frankenhuis and Nettle, (2018)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Frankenhuis%20and%20Nettle%2C%202018.pdf) describe, the practices of Open Science are liberating to individuals because they:

 1. Enable transparent and comfortable exploration of data;